NFL & American Football Betting Sites & Offers

 American Football & NFL Free Bet & Money Back Offers

-Earn more on your American and Canadian sports pre-game parlays with bet365, including regular and post-season Football, Basketball, Ice Hockey and Baseball games.
-You can earn a bonus of up to 50% if you place successful parlays, of 2 or more selections, combining teams in the NFL, NCAAF, CFL, NBA, NCAAB, MLB or NHL on the following 2-Way markets: Spread, Run Line, Puck Line, Game Totals, 1st and 2nd Half Point Spread, 1st and 2nd Half Totals and Money Line markets.
+Earn more on your US sports pre-game parlays with bet365, including regular and post-season Football, Basketball, Ice Hockey and Baseball games.
+You can earn a bonus of up to 70% if you place winning parlays, of 2 or more selections, combining teams in the NFL, NBA, MLB or NHL on the following 2-Way markets: Spread, Run Line, Puck Line, Game Totals, 1st and 2nd Half Point Spread, 1st Half Totals and 2nd Half Totals markets.

 Coral vary their offers but you can be sure there will be one every week during the NFL season, right up to the superbowl.